AcidicVoid/ign-py/readme.md

 This is an experimental image converter using interleaved gradient noise dithering for color debanding.
 Converts images to 8-bit PNG format.

+## Disclaimer
+This script was made with assistance of Claude.ai: As a developer, I understand the code and I'm able to review it properly.
+Claude was used as an assistant to speed up development.
+I did **no** intensive testing on the script.
+So, be aware of the bugs.

 ## Requirements:
 - Python 3.7+
 - pillow